This post was originally published on the HiCharlie.com

 The U.N.’s World Happiness Report uses data from the Gallup World Poll, which surveys citizens in 156 countries on how happy they feel — to determine the overall well-being of a country’s denizens.
 The Cantril Ladder, or Cantril’s Self-Anchoring Ladder of Life Satisfaction, is made up of 10 rungs.
 The bottom of the ladder equals 0 and represents the worst possible life for you.
 The top of the ladder equals 10 and equates to the best possible life for you.

 Per the Gallup World Poll, Finland, Norway, and Denmark, respectively, ranked highest for happiness.
-The bottom three countries were Afghanistan, Central African Republic, and South Sudan.
+The bottom three countries were Afghanistan, the Central African Republic, and South Sudan.
 Where does the U.S. fall?
 Nineteen out of the 156.

 Consider doing your own happiness assessment using the Cantril Ladder.
 Are you living your best life?
 What does it exactly mean for you to be living your best life?
 What steps can you make in the right direction to boost your well-being?